Online Documentation for SQL Manager for SQL server

 This option specifies whether the selected keyboard template expansion should conform to the template specifications used in the earlier versions of SQL Manager for SQL Server.

-Once you have defined the templates, you can use them in SQL Editor.
+Once you have defined the templates, you can use them in Query Data.
 First of all, make sure that the Auto launch keyboard templates option is selected on the Quick Code page of the Editor Options dialog.
-When editing SQL text in SQL Editor, type a template name and use the Ctrl+J shortcut: the text associated with the template (Expansion) will be inserted automatically.
+When editing SQL text in Query Data, type a template name and use the Ctrl+J shortcut: the text associated with the template (Expansion) will be inserted automatically.

 Hint: The Reset to defaults button which is available at the bottom of the Keyboard Templates dialog allows you to discard all changes and restore the settings to their defaults.